Using Excel VBA to Populate a ComboBox from a Dynamic Range – 2 Methods

 Populate ComboBox from Dynamic Range with VBA UserForm

-In this code, we provided Range (“1:1”) for integer k as our dataset starts from Cell A1. then, we typed integer j=2 as the values start from Row 2 after the header.
-Along with it, “UserForm” is the worksheet name where we are applying the code.
+In the code, Range (“1:1”) is declared as integer k, as the dataset starts in A1.
+Integer j=2 is declared as values, starting from Row 2 after the header.
+“UserForm” is the worksheet name.

 Populate ComboBox from Dynamic Range with VBA UserForm